 We encounter intense competition from entities other than blank check companies having a business objective similar to ours, including venture capital funds, leveraged buyout funds and operating businesses competing for acquisitions.
 Many of these entities are well established and have extensive experience in identifying and effecting business combinations directly or through affiliates.
 Many of these competitors possess greater technical, human and other resources than we do and our financial resources will be relatively limited when contrasted with those of many of these competitors.
-While we believe that there are numerous potential target businesses that we could acquire with the net proceeds of our initial public offering, our ability to compete in acquiring certain sizable target businesses will be limited by our available financial resources.
-This inherent competitive limitation gives others an advantage in pursuing the acquisition of certain target businesses.
-Furthermore, seeking shareholder approval of a business combination may delay or prevent the consummation of a transaction, a risk a target business may not be willing to accept.
-Additionally, our outstanding warrants, and the future dilution they potentially represent, may not be viewed favorably by certain target businesses.
+While we believe that there are numerous potential target businesses that we could acquire with the net proceeds of our initial public offering, our ability to compete in acquisition of certain sizable target businesses.
+Furthermore, seeking shareholder approval of a business combination may delay or prevent the consummation of a transaction, a risk a target businesses.
 Any of the foregoing may place us at a competitive disadvantage in successfully negotiating a business combination.